 Study and performance of vocal ensemble literature from the Jazz idiom, with emphasis on improvisational techniques.

-Second Year Doctoral Students Ryan Chatterton and Daniel Gee will be preparing music for their second doctoral recital with the Repertory Singers in Jeanette McDonald Recital Hall.
+Second-year doctoral candidate Daniel Gee and first-year doctoral candidate Micah Bland will be preparing music for their doctoral recitals with the Repertory Singers in the Jeanette McDonald Recital Hall.
 The ensemble is comprised of fellow graduate students and volunteer choristers from the greater USC community.
 Selections will encompass music from the Renaissance through the Twenty-First Century.

 USC THORNTON SYMPHONY CONCERTO NIGHT REHEARSAL